Ben-green/PandemicBoardGame/README.md

 * the unix shell in Ubuntu,
 * all else relevant to make this work.

-In the future I'd also like to learn
+In the future I'd also like to learn:

-At least one kind of web server language, probably two (Apache, PHP I think) At least one version of SQL
+* At least one kind of web server language, probably two (Apache, PHP I think),
+* At least one version of SQL,
-Some basic front end website languages (HTML, JavaScript and the like)
+* Some basic front end website languages (HTML, JavaScript and the like).

 ## Classes and Defs in PandemicGame.py